 You can't visit Italy without tasting their pizza.
 And whilst one of the world's favourite foods actually originates from Naples and not Rome, it's still really good in Rome.

-In between tasting the variety of food we enjoyed an evening stroll down the cobbled streets of Rome and discovered its popular sights.
+In between tasting the variety of food we enjoyed an evening stroll down the cobbled streets of Rome and taking some amazing photos.
 We visited Piazza Mattei with its charming Fontana delle Tartarughe (The Turtle Fountain).
 One of the most interesting parts was to learn about the Jewish Ghetto, which has a very turbulent history.
 There we admired the Great Synagogue of Rome, built from 1901 to 1904 on the banks of the Tiber River.

 We walked to Campo de' Fiori - a bustling square with a market by day and a gathering place with many bars and restaurants by night.
 The impressive monument of Giordano Bruno stands at the centre of this beautiful square.